Magicianred/pht-simple-widget-areas/README.txt

 Use PHT_Simple_Widget_Areas::$pht_simple_widget_areas or get_option( 'pht_simple_widget_areas' ) for an array of all generated areas.

 == Installation ==
-Upload `pht-simple-widget-areas` to the `/wp-content/plugins/` directory
+Upload the `pht-simple-widget-areas` folder to the `/wp-content/plugins/` directory

 == Changelog ==
 = 1.0.0 =